-A damp proof membrane (DPM) is a type of membrane material is used to prevent dampness occurring through a capillary action.
+A damp proof membrane (DPM) is a type of membrane material is used to prevent dampness from occurring through capillary action.
 It is often used underneath a concrete floor to stop it from gaining moisture.

-How Does A Damp-Proof Membrane Work?
+How Does A Damp Proof Membrane Work?

 Damp proof membranes are made from plastic which means that they can protect against moisture.
 The surface of the damp membrane is formed into a stud formation which creates an air gap allowing the water to evaporate while leaving the wall unobstructed.